andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/xcode/create-documentation-for-your-swift-playground.md

   1. Create yourself a playground (and note where you save it).
   2. Navigate to where the .playground file is saved in Finder.
-  3. Right-click the .playground file, and choose &#8220;Show Package Contents&#8221;.
+  3. Right-click the .playground file, and choose "Show Package Contents&#8221;.
-  4. Add a new folder named &#8220;Documentation&#8221;.
+  4. Add a new folder named "Documentation&#8221;.
   5. Create a new HTML file in the Documentation folder.
 It should contain the HTML markup and the text explanation that you'd like to enhance your playground with.
 Make sure it is a well-formed HTML document by the time you're finished creating it.
 I describe a quick way to jumpstart your documentation process at the end of this article&#8230;
   6. Although optional, I'd recommend styling your HTML file with appropriate CSS.
 Adding a CSS file and referencing it within the HTML file you created is probably a good idea (and this is allowed for Playground documentation).
-  7. Open contents.xcplayground with the text editor of your choice by right-clicking and choosing &#8220;Open With&#8221;.
+  7. Open contents.xcplayground with the text editor of your choice by right-clicking and choosing "Open With&#8221;.
   8. Modify the XML so that the <sections> element contains a <span class="lang:default decode:true  crayon-inline "><documentation></span> node as shown in the highlighted code lines in the example below.
-Be sure to replace the relative-path value with the name of the HTML file you created in step 5 (I named mine &#8220;doc-fragment-0.html&#8221;): <pre class="lang:xhtml mark:2-3 decode:true " title="contents.xcplayground Snippet">&lt;sections&gt;
+Be sure to replace the relative-path value with the name of the HTML file you created in step 5 (I named mine "doc-fragment-0.html&#8221;): <pre class="lang:xhtml mark:2-3 decode:true " title="contents.xcplayground Snippet">&lt;sections&gt;
         &lt;documentation relative-path='doc-fragment-0.html'&gt;
         &lt;/documentation&gt;
         &lt;code source-file-name='section-2.swift'/&gt;